 Statistics for aged units treat each marital unit (married couple or nonmarried individual) as one unit.
 A nonmarried individual has only their income and demographic attributes.
-The age of a married couple is the husband's age if he is at least 55-unless he is under age 55 and the wife is 55 or older, in which case it is the age of the wife.
+A married couple's age is defined as the age of the husband-unless he is under age 55 and the wife is 55 or older, in which case it is the age of the wife.
 All other demographic characteristics, including the statistical weight, are that of the husband.
-Income for the married couple is the sum of both spouses' income; if either spouse has income from a specific source the married couple is considered to be a recipient unit.
-Tables on aged unit income are designed to be flexible enough to answer both types of guestions, but with a couple of qualifications.
+Income for the married couple is the sum of both spouses' income: if either spouse has income from a specific source the married couple is considered to be a recipient unit.
+Tables on aged unit income are designed to be flexible enough to answer both types of questions, but with a couple of gualifications.
 First, unlike tables in which each person counts as a unit, aged unit tables treat each married couple as 1 unit and each nonmarried person as 1 unit.
-Interpreting aged unit tables like a person table will emphasize the economic well-being of nonmarried persons relative to married persons.
+Interpreting aged unit tables like a person table will emphasize the economic wellbeing of nonmarried persons relative to married persons.
 Second, the aged unit tables exclude the income of other family members, which may not provide a complete picture of the resources available to the unit.